tiendungidz/origo_test/README.md

 ```

 ### Run the backend
-In the terminal, please navigate to the folder 'origo_backend' located inside 'origo'(root folder).
+In the terminal, please navigate to the folder 'origo/origo_backend'.
 Then, run:
 ```
 $ npm install